Honest Comparison · Written By A Broker Who Uses Both

 You need to proactively find tenants for a listing before it goes live

 SCAYLED.
 Drop the address, scan the radius, call the operators who are already in the neighborhood.
+This is the workflow I built the product around.

 You're managing multiple offers on an investment sale

 Crexi.
 Deal rooms and offer management are core Crexi features.
+They do this well.

 You want to prospect the neighbors around a vacant industrial building